What is it?

 What is Primary Congenital Glaucoma?

 Primary congenital glaucoma is a relatively rare disease (1 in 10,000) manifested at birth.
-When the pediatrician or the parents observe eye abnormalities on newborn babies, these affected infants are promptly referred to be screened by an ophthalmologist.
+When the paediatrician or the parents observe eye abnormalities on newborn babies, these affected infants are promptly referred to be screened by an ophthalmologist.

 Prominent eye abnormalities may include: